softwaremill/odelay/README.md

 #### Periodically Delayed futures

-A periodic delay should intuitively never complete, as a Future can only be satisfied once and a period delay will be executed a number of times.
+A periodic delay's future should intuitively never complete, as a Future can only be satisfied once and a period delay will be executed a number of times.

 However, a canceled periodic delay will satisfy a periodic delay's Future in a failure state.